praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

     * Server Side Launch requires an environment ID, which is the publish path from the Server Side Launch property.

-Once configured, make note of the Environment IDs for the new property.
+After configuring, make note of the Environment IDs for the new property.

 ## Configure the Launch Client Side AEP Web SDK extension to send data to the Edge configuration that you created